FrankSHLi/ThingsProDoc/UpdateFirmware.md

 UC-8112A-ME-T Series comes with a SD/SIM card holder in the front of the device, so we are upgrading the firmware through SD.

 ## Step-by-Step
-1. Get the firmware v1.3.2 image from [here](https://moxa-my.sharepoint.com/:u:/p/franksh_li/Ebf6WJiIEoRJj1iu_NDvM18BRBNPQ8EXcUxyCXWnAWDr_g?e=ZBvO4I)
+1. Get the firmware v1.3.2 image from [here](https://moxa-my.sharepoint.com/:u:/p/franksh_li/Ebf6WJiIEoRJj1iu_NDvM18BRBNPQ8EXcUxyCXWnAWDr_g?e=ZBvO4I) and save it to a SD card.

-2. Physically connect PC and UC-8112A-ME-T by Console Cable
+2. Physically connect PC and UC-8112A-ME-T by Console Cable, also insert the SD card to the unit

 3. (Putty) Configure the finction keys and keypad to SCO